Start Decluttering From One Of These 5 Areas

 Once you’ve tackled that area, it will be much easier to invite people over and enjoy their company without feeling self-conscious about your mess.

-4. Area Where You Don’t Feel Strongly About
+Choice #4: Area Where You Don’t Feel Strongly About

 This is the area with the stuff that doesn’t hold sentimental value to you.
 This is to help you make logical decisions about what to get rid of.

-For example, if you love to read, deciding which books to declutter will be difficult, so bookshelves should not be the first area to start.
+For example, if you love to read, deciding which books to declutter will be difficult, so bookshelves should NOT be the first area to start.

 If you are passionate about cooking, you should stay away from the kitchen until you gain more decluttering experience.
 This way, you will be less sentimental and more logical when deciding which cooking tools and recipe books are to go.